ckutzner/mealplanner/README.md

 # mealplanner
-A python utility for generating weekly meal plans from a list of your favorite recipes
+A python utility for generating weekly meal plans from lists of your favorite recipes.
+The planner now uses four lists:  summer meals, winter meals, soups and specials (for when you are feeling fancy and have the extra time to cook a nice meal).

 ## Requirements
  * Python